Hosted by

 Background image

-Arc Institute has developed a new deeply sequenced, high cell coverage, large scale dataset of single cell perturbations.
-We are making these data available through the Virtual Cell Challenge challenge.
+Arc Institute has developed a dedicated, deeply sequenced, high cell coverage dataset of single-cell genetic perturbations for the Virtual Cell Challenge.

 Learn more about the datasets